Patalganga

-Patalganga is a huge industrial area of the Maharashtra Industrial Development Corporation (MIDC) near Karjat and Panvel.
-It has got its name from the Patalganga River.
-Nearest town and junction is Karjat.
-Nearest hospital is Dhirubhai Ambani Hospital.
+Patalganga is an industrial area of the Maharashtra Industrial Development Corporation (MIDC) near Karjat and Panvel.
+It been named after the adjacent Patalganga River.
+The nearest town and junction is Karjat.
+The nearest hospital is Dhirubhai Ambani Hospital.

-The Patalganga industrial area, adjacent to the Mohopada village, is one of the 13 chemical industrial areas developed by MIDC.
-A historical temple of god Raseshwar is situated on the right bank of river Patalganga.
-The Patalganga Industrial area is under the jurisdiction of Khalapur taluka (about 22 km) and under Dist.
-Raigad (about 60 km).
+The Patalganga industrial area, adjacent to the Mohpada village, is one of the 13 chemical industrial areas developed by MIDC.
+A historical temple of the god Raseshwar is situated on the right bank of river Patalganga.
+The Patalganga industrial area is under the jurisdiction of Khalapur taluka (about 22 km) and under Raigad District (about 60 km).
 The area is surrounded by ranges of high mountains.